 Noah’s 3 sons were all married at the time of the flood

 According to the biblical story, only 8 people were in the ark, Noah and his wife, his three sons and their wives, (Gen 7.13).

 Tubal-Cain was not in the ark

 Tubal-Cain is in the genealogical line of Cain and does represent the evil side of humanity.
-But, according the biblical narrative, he was not in the ark, he did not influence Japheth and Japheth did not try to kill his father at any point in the biblical story.
+But, according to the biblical narrative, he was not in the ark; he did not influence Japheth, and Japheth did not try to kill his father at any point in the biblical story.

 The ‘watchers’ as ‘giants’ are pure imagination of the script writer

 Biblically, there are both ‘nephilim’ (giants – Gen 6.4) and ‘irin’ (watchers – Dan 9.14) but they are two totally different entities.
 The giants represent what’s bad for man while the watchers what’s good.
 In Noah’s time there’s only mention of bad nephilim… so they would not have taken care of Noah.